EduardoZepeda/go-web-crawler/README.md

 # Go crawler for .env and .git

 This crawler was inspired by [scanning-26-million-domains-for-exposed-env-files](https://hackernoon.com/scanning-26-million-domains-for-exposed-env-files) article.
-It uses concurrency to crawl a list of domains and check for exposed .env and .git uris, in plain or www subdomains.
+It uses go's concurrency and worker pool pattern to crawl a list of domains and check for exposed .env and .git uris, in plain or www subdomains.

 ## Quickstart

 ### Clone the project and install dependencies

-As any go project you can run it directly or compile it to produce a binary file.
+As you would with any go project, you can run it directly or compile it to produce a binary file.

  ```bash
 git clone https://github.com/eduardoZepeda/go-web-crawler